Ekavyāvahārika: Forty-eight theses

-The Samayabhedoparacanacakra of Vasumitra regards the Ekavyāvahārikas, Gokulikas, and Lokottaravādins as being doctrinally indistinguishable.
+The Samayabhedoparacanaćakra of Vasumitra regards the Ekavyāvahārikas, Gokulikas, and Lokottaravādins as being doctrinally indistinguishable.
 According to Vasumitra, 48 theses were held in common by these three Mahāsāṃghika sects.
-Of the 48 special theses attributed by the Samayabhedoparacanacakra to these sects, 20 points concern the supramundane nature of buddhas and bodhisattvas.
-According to the Samayabhedoparacanacakra, these four groups held that the Buddha is able to know all dharmas in a single moment of the mind.
+Of the 48 special theses attributed by the Samayabhedoparacanaćakra to these sects, 20 points concern the supramundane nature of buddhas and bodhisattvas.
+According to the Samayabhedoparacanaćakra, these four groups held that the Buddha is able to know all dharmas in a single moment of the mind.
 Yao Zhihua writes:

 Trascendent speech

 The name of the Ekavyāvahārikas refers to their doctrine that the Buddha speaks with a single and unified transcendent meaning.
-They emphasized the transcendence of the Buddha, asserting that he was eternally enlightened and essentially non-physical.
-Just as the words of the Buddha were held to be spoken with one transcendent meaning, the Four Noble Truths were understood to be perfectly realized with one wisdom.
+They emphasised the transcendence of the Buddha, asserting that he was eternally enlightened and essentially non-physical.
+Just as the words of the Buddha were held to be spoken with one transcendent meaning, the Four Noble Truths were understood to be perfectly realised with one wisdom.

 Fundamentally pure mind

 The Ekavyāvahārikas held that sentient beings possessed an originally or fundamentally pure mind, but that it has been encumbered and obscured by suffering.
 This conception of the nature of the mind as being fundamentally the same as that of the Buddha, has been identified with the Mahāyāna doctrines of Buddha-nature and the Buddha's Dharmakāya, as well as compared favorably with doctrines in Mahāyāna sūtras such as the Lotus Sūtra and the Avataṃsaka Sūtra.